griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 agent = Agent()

 # Add the TextSummaryTask to the agent
-agent.add_task(
-    TextSummaryTask(
+agent.add_task(TextSummaryTask())

+# Run the agent
+agent.run(
-        input_template="Artificial Intelligence (AI) is a branch of computer science that deals with " "creating machines capable of thinking and learning.
+    "Artificial Intelligence (AI) is a branch of computer science that deals with " "creating machines capable of thinking and learning.
 It encompasses various fields " "such as machine learning, neural networks, and deep learning.
 AI has the potential " "to revolutionize many sectors, including healthcare, finance, and transportation. " "Our life in this modern age depends largely on computers.
 It is almost impossible " "to think about life without computers.
 We need computers in everything that we use " "in our daily lives.
 So it becomes very important to make computers intelligent so " "that our lives become easy.
 Artificial Intelligence is the theory and development " "of computers, which imitates the human intelligence and senses, such as visual " "perception, speech recognition, decision-making, and translation between languages."
     " Artificial Intelligence has brought a revolution in the world of technology. " )
-)

-# Run the agent
-agent.run()
 ```

 ```
-[10/12/23 17:43:04] INFO     TextSummaryTask ffba7012a1fb4711b8f33a67c08ad677
+[10/20/23 15:37:46] INFO     TextSummaryTask e870f2a6226f43fcb89f93b1c0c85b10
                              Input: Artificial Intelligence (AI) is a branch of computer science that deals with creating machines capable of thinking and learning.
 It encompasses